GC-FID analysis (gas chromatography with flame ionization detection)

 - Sample preparation: liquid or solid, sometimes diluted in an organic solvent.

-- Injection: The sample is vaporized instantly in the heated injector.
+- Injection: the sample is vaporized instantly in the heated injector.

-- Flame ionization detection: Carbon compounds are burned in a hydrogen flame.
+- Flame ionization detection: carbon compounds are burned in a hydrogen flame.
 The ions formed are collected by electrodes, generating an electrical signal.

 - Interpretation of the chromatogram: each peak represents a compound; its area is proportional to the concentration.

-Technical characteristics of the GC-FID
+Technical specifications of the GC-FID

 - Linearity range : very wide, facilitating quantification